beckdan/javascript-quiz/README.md

 ​
 ## Code Overview
 ​
-This code uses basic HTML, CSS, and JavaScript to give a user a randomly generated password using characters specified by the user.
+This code uses basic HTML, CSS, and JavaScript for a multiple choice quiz that is dynamically built in JavaScript.
 ​
 ## Authors
 ​